£5m+ donations per year

-It allows people to record a week’s typical drinking, and see where they compare with the nation’s average.
+It allows people to record a week’s typical drinking, and see how they compare with the nation’s average.
 The tool also gives users information about their calorie intake, units per week, and risks related to heart disease.

 The questions themselves needed a re-think.
 Could we condense and simplify what was being asked while re-working the flow to provide more accurate responses?

-Making a tool usable for all the possible use cases needed lots of thought from the product team and rapid prototyping of user flows.
+Making a tool usable for all the possible use cases needed lots of thought from the product team, and rapid prototyping of user flows.

 Go with the flow - designing onboarding that works

 User flows can make or break a digital product.
 Learn how to ace three common flows with us 💪

 Getting through the survey is one thing, but presenting the user with results that help them understand whether they have a problem and then prompting action was the most important goal.